adamfowleruk/mljs/planning.md

    - IN PROGRESS triple support (with summary?)
  - Widgets: Document Collector dropbox (also supports the searchresults document title, result summary plugins)
  - Widgets: search bar: Suppress facets, sorting shown within text query bar
+ - Widgets: search bar: Support boolean AND, OR, ( and ), NOT
  - Widgets: save search
  - Widgets: searchsorter: OOTB support for newest first/oldest first based on MarkLogic created and last modified dates
  - Widgets: searchperpage: Number of results to show per page 25 | 50 | 100 for example
  - Widgets: layouts to support collapsable zones (like springer images search modification left hand column)
  - Docs: Update sample apps to make best use of search presentation features
+ - BUG: Core: version being called multiple times per page
+ - Widgets: MLJS App wide settings in DB, generated from /mljs/app.json on webapp directory (E.g. for new application)
+ - Core: searchcontext
+  - Rework how facets are contributed - can't override at the moment, only contribute - causes facets to reappear
+  - Allow AND or OR queries for text queries by default (defaults to AND at the moment)
+  - Support for non exact matches (query options? query itself?) - E.g. wildcards
+ - Widgets: OpenLayers
+  - Support multiple result types (series) from same searchcontext.
+E.g. matcher() and series() functions (use same pattern as searchresults for simplicity)
  - Missed 1.2 (Dec 2013) - High Priority - targets
   - IN PROGRESS Widgets: Data Explorer improvements
    - DONE: Widgets: Data explorer widget shows "Loading..." when attempting to draw a link to an entity that already exists in the visible graph.
 Should just draw an arrow.